nftone/nmc-vision-api-docs/README.md

  */
 ```

-1. The websocket server will process the search request and return the results in real-time.
+1. The websocket server will process the search request and return the results by batches until the limit is reached or no more result is found
 2. The server sends three types of messages back to the client:
-   - `assets`: Contains the matching assets based on the search criteria.
+   - `assets`: Contains the matching assets based on the search criteria
-   - `count`: Provides the total count of assets found.
+   - `count`: Provides the total count of assets found
    - `done`: Indicates that the search is complete
-3. You can listen to these messages and handle them accordingly in your application.
+3. You can listen to these messages and handle them accordingly in your application
-4. To perform another search, send another search request message.
+4. To perform another search, send another search request message

 ### Retrieving traits
 `GET /traits/`